Doubly heavy tetraquark states in the constituent quark model using diffusion Monte Carlo method: Wave function construction

 where $S$ represents exchange symmetric, and $A$ represents exchange antisymmetric.
 For the system with isospin $I=1$, the flavor wave function for $\bar{n}\bar{n}$ is symmetric.
 The remaining color-spin-spatial wave functions need to be changed accordingly

 In addition to the $T_{cc}$ states, we will calculate the ground states of all doubly heavy tetraquark systems with $J^P=0^+,1^+,2^+$.
 The two heavy quarks could be $bb$, $cc$ and $bc$.
 The two light antiquarks could be $\bar{n}\bar{n}$, $\bar{s}\bar{s}$ and $\bar{s}\bar{n}$.
 In Table~\ref{threshold}, we list them specifically and their corresponding dimeson thresholds.
 We use the same methods to construct the wave functions satisfying the Pauli principle.
 The spin-color configuration channels included in our calculation are listed in Table~\ref{SpinColorConf}.
 For each channel, the exchange symmetry of its spatial part should be determined according to the quark composition (and isospin) of the system.
+In contrast to other frameworks, such as those discussed in Refs.~\cite{Meng:2019ilv,Meng:2021kmi}, the calculations do not presume the clustering behavior of quarks.